Subscriber only lesson.

 - The mechanism for requesting a change.

-- The process for evaluating the change.
+- The process for evaluating and approving or rejecting the change.

 - The definition of roles and responsibilities concerning who can approve the change.